MARTIMM/gnome-gtk3/docs/content-docs/reference/Glib/Variant.md

 A **Gnome::Glib::Variant** may contain simple types, like an integer, or a boolean value; or complex types, like an array of two strings, or a dictionary of key value pairs.
 A **Gnome::Glib::Variant** is also immutable: once it's been created neither its type nor its content can be modified further.

-Gnome::Glib::Variant is useful whenever data needs to be serialized, for example when sending method parameters in DBus, or when saving settings using GSettings.
+**Gnome::Glib::Variant** is useful whenever data needs to be serialized, for example when sending method parameters in DBus, or when saving settings using **Gnome::Glib::Settings**.

 When creating a new **Gnome::Glib::Variant**, you pass the data you want to store in it along with a string representing the type of data you wish to pass to it.

 For instance, if you want to create a **Gnome::Glib::Variant** holding an integer value you can use:

-    my Gnome::Glib::Variant $v .= new( :type-string<ui>, :values([ 40, -40]));
+    my Gnome::Glib::Variant $v .= new(
+      :type-string<u>, :value(42)
+    );

-The string "u" in the first argument tells **Gnome::Glib::Variant** that the data passed to the constructor (40) is going to be an unsigned integer.
+The string "u" in the first argument tells **Gnome::Glib::Variant** that the data passed to the constructor (40) is going to be an unsigned 32 bit integer.

+As an alternative you can write

+    my Gnome::Glib::Variant $v .= new(:parse('-42'));

+where the default used type is a signed 32 bit integer.
+To use an other integer type, write the type with it.

+    my Gnome::Glib::Variant $v .= new(:parse('uint64 42'));

-More advanced examples of **Gnome::Glib::Variant** in use can be found in documentation for [GVariant format strings][gvariant-format-strings-pointers].
+More advanced examples of **Gnome::Glib::Variant** in use can be found in documentation for GVariant format strings.

 The range of possible values is determined by the type.